-1. As soon as you have believed!
+1. As soon as you have placed your faith in Jesus for salvation.
 You shouldn’t delay.

 There is no reason to delay.
-As soon as a person decides to believe in Christ, they can and should be baptized.
+As soon as a person places their faith in Christ for salvation from sin, they can and should be baptized.

 I have already been baptized.
 Should I get baptized again?

-Your baptism should have signified you becoming a follower of Jesus, beginning a changed life, and uniting with a new family.
+Your baptism should have signified you becoming a follower of Jesus, repentance from sin, beginning a changed life, and uniting with a new family.
 If your baptism did not reflect this change of life, then you should be baptized again.